To get a layered look to your cards put your Spellbinders dies to good use...here's how!

 Others I store on the sheets in their original package and keep in a file system in a plastic box.

-Storing Your Dies will show you how I keep mine safe
+Storing Your Dies will show you another way in which I keep mine safe

 That way I can flip through them and see instantly which set it is that I want to use.